Giants laud Jones, 'an elite quarterback,' after win

 Seven of Jones' rushes went for first downs as he joined Steve Young and Lamar Jackson as the only quarterbacks to throw for 300 yards and rush for at least 75 in a playoff game.

-These wrinkles are a big part of what has helped elevate Jones to a new level.
+These wrinkles are a big part of what has elevated Jones to a new level.
 And has his teammates calling him elite.